microbit-foundation/dev-docs/hardware/1-3-revision.md

 ### General Purpose Input/Output Pins

 The edge connector brings out many of the GPIO circuits of the application processor.
 Some of these circuits are shared with other functions of the micro:bit, but many of these extra circuits can be re-allocated to general purpose use if some software features are turned off.
-Note: the nRF51 data sheet states that GPIO pins may be in std-drive (0.5mA) and high-drive (5mA) mode, with a maximum of 3 pins in high-drive mode at any one time.
+Note: the nRF51 datasheet states that GPIO pins may be in std-drive (0.5mA) and high-drive (5mA) mode, with a maximum of 3 pins in high-drive mode at any one time.

 | item          | details
 | ---           | ---
 | Rings         | 3 large IO rings and two large power rings, 4mm plug and crocodile clip compatible
 | GPIO features | 19 assignable GPIO pins
-||        2 are assigned to the on board I2C interface
+||        2 are assigned to the on-board I2C interface
 ||        6 are used for display or light sensing feature
-||        2 are used for on board button detection
+||        2 are used for on-board button detection
 ||        1 is reserved for an accessibility interface
 ||        19 may be assigned as digital input or digital output
 ||        19 may be assigned for up to 3 simultaneous PWM channels